By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Can I fit a king bed in a 10×12 room?

-Technically the mattress fits, but clearance is unworkable.
-A 76-inch wide king in a 10-foot (120-inch) room leaves only 22 inches total for both sides combined — about 11 inches per side, less than a standard nightstand width.
+The mattress technically fits, but clearance is unworkable.
+A 76-inch wide king in a 10-foot (120-inch) room leaves only 22 total inches for both sides, about 11 per side, less than a standard nightstand width.

 Is a queen or king better for couples?